Bean Bag Tutorial

 Hi Anna!
 Yes, they are made from cotton.
 Haven’t had any complaints about it not being strong enough yet.
 If you’re concerned, you could use some lightweight interfacing on the wrong side of the fabric to give it more strength.
 But I honestly think it would be more work than is necessary.

-[...] personal that supports her development.
-After some google searches, I decided to use this awesome tutorial to make tactile baby bean bags.
-Thank you to the blog Sew Like My [...]
+[…] personal that supports her development.ย After some google searches, I decided to use this awesome tutorial to make tactile baby bean bags.
+Thank you to the blog Sew Like My […]

-January 28th, 2013 at 11:43 AM
+carolsue January 28, 2013 - 11:43

 Thank you for your tutorial!
 Made these for my grandson and posted pictures and your URL to my blog.
 Thanks again!